planetteamspeak/ts3phpframework/README.md

 Features of the TS3 PHP Framework include:

-* Fully object-oriented PHP 5 and E_STRICT compliant components
+* Fully object-oriented PHP and E_STRICT compliant components
-* Access to all TeamSpeak 3 Server features via ServerQuery
+* Access to all TeamSpeak 3 and 5 Server features via ServerQuery
 * Integrated full featured and customizable TSViewer interfaces
 * Full support for file transfers to up- and /or download custom icons and other stuff
 * Powerful error handling capablities using exceptions and customizable error messages